-Easy to assemble and designed specifically with the cyclist in mind, a bike locker such as those available from Apartment B lockers are a fantastic storage solution for when storing bikes in your house just isn’t viable due to space, or there's disagreement in the family over bicycles place inside the home.
+Easy to assemble and designed specifically with the cyclist in mind, a bike locker is a fantastic storage solution for when storing bikes in your house isn't viable due to space, or there's disagreement in the family over bicycles place inside the home.
 Available in a vertical, horizontal and also diagonally shaped options, you'll likely be surprised at how easy it is to find a place, inside or outside the home that caters for a bike locker.

-Whilst these options typically attract an elevated starting price (over $1000AUD in some instances), if you, like many of us, have a special connection with your pride and joy than investing in a safe place for your ride will be worth it in the long run.
+While these options typically attract a high starting price (over $1000AUD in some instances), if you, like many of us, have a special connection with your pride and joy than investing in a safe place for your ride will be worth it in the long run.